codio/tutorial_yo_angular/.guides/sections.md

 We’ll also use the angular [$watch](http://docs.angularjs.org/api/ng.$rootScope.Scope#methods_$watch) listener to watch for changes in the value of `$scope.todos`.
 If someone adds or removes a todo, it will then keep our `localStorage` todos datastore in sync.

-Therefore, we need to remove the current `$scope.todos` declaration:
+Therefore, we need to change the current `$scope.todos` declaration to:

-    $scope.todos = ['Item 1', 'Item 2', 'Item 3'];

-And replace it with this:

     var todosInStore = localStorageService.get('todos');